Place name origins: Place name origins in the United States

 Place names in the United States are often taken from the European nation that first colonized the land.
 Many names that have been transferred from Britain, as is the case with Barnstable, Massachusetts and Danbury, Connecticut.
 Many others are of French origin, such as Detroit, Michigan, which was established along the banks of the river they called le détroit du lac Érié, meaning the strait of Lake Erie.
-Many in the former New Netherland colony are of Dutch origin, such as Harlem, Brooklyn and Rhode Island.
+Many in the former New Netherland colony are of Dutch origin, such as Harlem, Brooklyn, and Rhode Island.
 Many place names are taken from the languages of native peoples.
 Specific (personal or animal) names and general words or phrases are used, sometimes translated and sometimes not.

 A great many names that appear to be Native American in origin were created by non-Natives with at best a rudimentary grasp of native languages.
 Pasadena, California's early Anglo residents, looking for a pleasant sounding (euphonious) name for the town, used the Ojibwe word pa-sa-de-na, which means of the valley.
 Similarly, Negaunee, Michigan's name is derived from the Ojibwe word nigani meaning foremost, in advance, leading, which was determined to be the closest Ojibwe approximation to the English word pioneer.

 Nine counties in the U.S. state of Michigan have names invented by Henry Schoolcraft, usually adapted from parts of Native American words, but sometimes having parts from Greek, Arabic and Latin roots. (see List of counties in Michigan.)
 In some cases the native meanings of a place name are wholly lost, despite guesses and theories, for example Tampa and Oregon.

 Place names in the United States tend to be more easily traceable to their origins, such as towns simply named after the founder or an important politician of the time, with no alterations except a simple suffix, like -town.
 Carson City, for instance, was named for Kit Carson.
 In the 21st century, real estate developers often conduct historical research in order to craft a name for a modern development that connects to the local history of the community.

 Place name origins in Canada

 French, English, Latin and Gaelic derived names occur in Canada.
-There are also Indigenous place names.
+The city of Brooks in Alberta is named for Noel Edgell Brooks, after being chosen through a contest in 1904.
+The city of Calgary has Scottish-Gaelic origins, and the city of Lacombe has French origins.
+There are also place names with indigenous origins, such as in the city of Wetaskiwin.

+Places in Canada's territories (Nunavut, Northwest Territories, and Yukon) often have two distinct names: their name in the town's Indigenous language (such as the many existing dialects of Inuktitut), which is often a literal description of the area's features (such as Kangiqtiniq, literally meaning 'deep inlet') and names created by non-indigenous settlers in the area (Kangiqtiniq's being Rankin Inlet, after Lt.
+John Rankin of the British Royal Navy), which often refer to specific people.